petrbouda/jvm-jemalloc-flamegraph/README.md

 - the process needs to be running

 ```
-create-java-perf-map.sh `pgrep -f GenerateUnsafe`
+create-java-perf-map.sh `pgrep -f GenerateUnsafe` unfoldall

+# unfold: Create extra entries for every codeblock inside a method
+# that was inlined from elsewhere (named <inlined_method> in <root_method>).
+# Be aware of the effects of 'skid' in relation with unfolding.
+#
+# unfoldall: Similar to unfold but will include the complete inlined
+# stack at a code location in the form
 ```

 #### Create jeprof heap dumps

-- just kill the Java process and dumps are automatically created to `/tmp`
+- just kill the Java process and dumps will be automatically created to `/tmp`

 #### Generate a flamegraph